michaelzewdu/book-verse-hono-back/README.md

 ## Getting Started

-Server should run automatically when starting a workspace.
+Server should run automatically when starting a workspace if on idx/firebase studio.
 To run manually, run:
 ```sh
 bun run --hot src/index.ts
 ```